 Image by Rick Wyatt

 In the 1960's a strong protest movement was born among the draft age college students to protest the Vietnam War.
 At first the student protesters used crude peace symbols, usually black painted on white backgrounds, at their rallies.
 The peace symbol was also spray painted on walls and clothing.

-The use of the symbol as a flag was rare in the early protest rallies, where signs of protest leaned heavily on the burning of flags rather than carrying them.
-However, as the protest movement matured into the Peace Movement several popular flag designs emerged.
+The use of the peace symbol on a flag was rare in the early protest rallies, where signs of protest leaned heavily on the burning of flags rather than carrying them.
+However, as the protest movement matured into the Peace Movement several popular flag designs emerged, the most popular being a turquoise green flag with a white peace symbol on it.

+Image by Rick Wyatt